BassT23/Proxmox/UPGRADE_NOTES_5.1.md

 The migration preserves existing `update.conf` values, comments, unknown settings, External target registrations, and any configured `WEB_UI_PORT`.
+The optional Web UI target-selection rules in `/etc/ultimate-updater/target-selection.json` are persistent user configuration and are preserved across Beta 3 self-updates and deployments.
+The feature is opt-in; legacy Proxmox tag selection remains the default.
 An existing 5.1 installation can use the same command to move to 5.1.2;
 no separate migration or SSH reconfiguration is required.
 Upgrading from version 5.0 or earlier to 5.1 requires a restart of the Proxmox